r-b-g-b/AY250_HW/hw4/README.md

+The important stuff...
+If you just do

+	import runClassifier
+	runClassifier.run_final_classifier(testimgdir)

+(where testimgdir is the absolute path to the validation images) it will 1. train the classifier on the training set, (printing all of the interesting stuff that comes from that), 2. apply the classifier to the test images.

 This code trains an image classifier on a set of images stored in the directory '50_categories.'
 The features used are correlation coefficients between the three color channels (1-3), a 2-D FFT-based estimate of spectral power in 12 spectral frequency bins (4-16), and the first 15 principal components of the histogram of gradients (HOG).

 runClassifier.py